official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 *  Relations between Iraq and Iran were “unlikely to change dramatically”.

-[^35] JIC Assessment, 23 November 2000, ‘Iraq: Regional Rapprochement’.
+[^35]: JIC Assessment, 23 November 2000, ‘Iraq: Regional Rapprochement’.

 200

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 51. The JIC stated that “Arab rapprochement with Iraq” was “being driven by trade and political factors over which the UK has little or no control”.
 The implication of that